mescu74/systematic-review-assistant/docs/environment-vars.md

 | **Miscellaneous**                    |                                                                                            |          |                                                                   |                                                      |
 | `LOG_LEVEL`                          | Application-wide logging level for Loguru.                                                 | Optional | `INFO` (e.g., DEBUG, INFO, WARNING, ERROR, CRITICAL)              | Logging configuration                                |

-## Notes:
+## Notes

 - **Security:** API keys and database credentials (passwords, service_role_key) should be treated as secrets and managed appropriately (e.g., using GitHub secrets for CI, Doppler, HashiCorp Vault, or similar tools for deployed environments).
 They should **never** be hardcoded into the source code or committed to version control (even in `.env` files if the repo is public).
 - **`.env` Files:** For local development, variables are typically placed in `.env` (for common dev vars), `.env.local` (for local overrides, gitignored), and `.env.test` (for testing configurations, also gitignored).
 Ensure `.env.example` files are kept up-to-date with all non-secret variables.
 - **CI/CD:** In GitHub Actions (see `.github/workflows/pr.yml`), secrets are injected into the environment from GitHub repository secrets.
 - **Defaults:** Some application behavior variables (like LLM model names or `LOG_LEVEL`) might have hardcoded defaults in the application code if the environment variable is not set.
 This document lists them for awareness and potential override capability.
 - **Specificity:** Where specific values are known for different environments (like `LANGSMITH_PROJECT`), they are explicitly noted.

 ## Change Log